S-Y-A-N/ar-llm-browser/README.md

 # Arabic LLM in the Browser

-This repository will contain our senior research project code, titled "Browser-based Locally Hosted Arabic LLM Optimaization".
+This repository contains our senior research project code, titled "Browser-based Locally Hosted Arabic LLM Optimaization".

 You will find our implementation of LLM evaluation and model compression methods such as quantization here.

 ## File Structure